JustWaveThings/weather_app/README.md

 **UPDATE: Exposed my first API key:** Lesson learned - `console.log()` will log what you ask it to, to the console.
 I am so glad I took the time to try to secure the secret, because there were no stakes if I made a mistake and lo and behold, one was made.
 I obtained a new key and plugged it into the appropriate spot and now we are back in business.

 *Another Update:* I may have exceeded the giphy request limit on the test app API.
 I updated the verbiage to let the user know if that's the case.

+**Last update:** There doesn't seem to be a way to keep the API key secret in a GitHub Pages deployment.
+I found the API key in the source that the GitHub deployment action wrote it at the top of one of the JavaScript bundles.

+I will look forward to learning how to properly secure secrets like API keys and have them be usable and secure.